Hiring & Recruitment

 This is similar but distinct from the rentista visa, which is initially valid for two years: Neither visa allows you to begin employment with a company in Costa Rica, but the rentista visa also prohibits working for overseas companies — it is intended for residents with a passive income source only.

 Visas for digital nomads are not the same as traditional business or work visas: With a business visa you can enter a country temporarily to conduct business activities.
 These visas generally have a short validity period similar to a tourist visa.
-A work visa lets you stay for a longer period of time and allow you to work for a local company, and are sometimes the first step towards permanent residency or citizenship.
+A work visa lets you stay for a longer period of time and allows you to work for a local company, which is sometimes the first step towards permanent residency or citizenship.

 If you have a digital nomad visa for Costa Rica you are entitled to open a bank account in the country and are exempted from paying local income tax for a period of time.
 Another benefit is that you can waive customs tax for electronic and telecommunications devices that you need to work remotely.